 At the north end of the park is a museum with the rather long title ‘Mémorial du Maréchal Leclerc de Hauteclocque et de la Libération de Paris – Musée Jean Moulin’, which covers the history of the French resistance during World War II and the liberation of Paris.

-The museums focuses on two individuals, Jean Moulin and Philippe Leclerc.
+The museum focuses on two individuals, Jean Moulin and Philippe Leclerc.
 Jean Moulin, an agent of Charles de Gaulle, managed to unite the isolated fractions of resistance networks and create a secret unified French army.
-In 1943 he was tortured to death by Klaus Barbie.
+In 1943, he was tortured to death by Klaus Barbie.
 Philippe Leclerc was a marshal who, together with the American allies, liberated Paris in 1944 from the Germans.
 The ceasefire was signed here, in the Gare Montparnasse.